MetaSys-LISBP/IsoCor/README.md

 The output of the calculations (i.e. isotopologue distributions) will be written in a text file along a log file.

-Warning: The correction options must be carefully selected to ensure reliable interpretations of labeling data, as detailed in the [documentation](https://isocor.readthedocs.io/en/latest/).
+Warning: The correction options must be carefully selected to ensure reliable interpretations of labeling data, as detailed in the [documentation](https://isocor.readthedocs.io/).

-Note: IsoCor silently overwrite (results and log) files if they already exist.
-So take care to copy your results elsewhere if you want to protect them from overwriting.

 ### Command Line Interface